NATIONAL HEALTH usa

 Benjamin Franklin (1705 – 1790)

 To guide the reconfiguration of our nation’s Population Health and its Primary Healthcare, I offer a 36-component DESIGN EPISTEMOLOGY.
-It may be found as a Sub-Page of this HEALTH PROSPECTUS PAGE.
+It may be found as a Sub-Page of this HEALTH RENEWAL PROSPECTUS PAGE.
 See the Site Directory for the Sub-Pages of this PAGE listed below.
-Any of the PAGES OR SUB-PAGES may be accessed by using your computer’s cursor to locate the Subject Title and double-click on it.
-Located on the right-handed edge of the screen, the entire list of subject PAGES and their SUB-PAGES is available on the first printed page of each respective essay. — 5 —
+Any of the other PAGES OR SUB-PAGES may be accessed by using your computer’s cursor to locate the Subject Title and double-click on it.
+Located on the right-hand edge of the screen, the entire list of subject PAGES and their SUB-PAGES is available on the first and second printed pages of each respective essay.

 This page has the following sub pages.